 Francisco J. Núñez

-Mr. Núñez also leads the University Glee Club of New York City, its fifth conductor since the all-men’s chorus was established in 1894, was the director of choral activities at New York University from 2003 to 2010, and is sought after not only as a guest conductor by professional orchestras, chamber ensembles, and as a master teacher and advisor for choral workshops, demonstrations, and festivals worldwide.
-Since its U.S. debut at the Prudential Center in 2015, Mr. Núñez has been the principal conductor of American Young Voices, a phenomenon born in the U.K. 20 years ago, which has been bringing thousands of children together to sing in some of the world’s largest arenas.
+He also leads the University Glee Club of New York City, its fifth conductor since the all-men’s chorus was established in 1894 and from 2003 to 2010 was the director of choral activities at New York University.
+He is widely sought after not only as a guest conductor by professional orchestras, chamber ensembles, and as a master teacher and advisor for choral workshops, demonstrations, and festivals worldwide, but also as a keynote speaker as a leading authority on the role of music in achieving equality and diversity among children in today’s society.

 Francisco Núñez’s early years contributed to his passion for providing children with a path to fulfilling their life’s potential.
 He grew up in close-knit Dominican family in New York City’s Washington Heights.
 As a piano prodigy, he spent his time away from school at home practicing piano.
 Through his musical talent, he met other children with the same interests in music but from different cultural and economic environments.
 He learned from them, and they learned from him.
-After he graduated from NYU as a piano performance major, he formed the Young People’s Chorus of New York City, bringing children from under-served neighborhoods together with children from more privileged circumstances.
+After he graduated from NYU as a piano performance major, he formed the Young People’s Chorus of New York City, bringing children from underserved neighborhoods together with children from more privileged circumstances.
 With music as the equalizer, the diversity in the group resulted in new vocal colors and a confident urban style, creating not only a vibrant new choral sound, but also an avenue for children to succeed.